 For snorkelling, June to December is usually the best time to visit the Galapagos Islands.
+However, it can still be a rewarding experience outside of that period.
 Sea lions and frigate birds can be spotted throughout the year.
 Mating and nesting season for many other species of animals usually starts around February and lasts until April.

 When is the best time to see wildlife in the Galapagos?